microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-gateways.md

 ### 3. More information on gateways

-The LoRaWAN® gateways used by Microshare fall under the class A gateway, where the gateway cannot initiate communication with your device.
+The LoRaWAN® gateways used by Microshare® fall under the class A gateway, where the gateway cannot initiate communication with your device.
 The gateway can only communicate for a brief window of time with your device if it is prompted to do so by your device.
 This enforces security and power efficiency for your devices.